Bilal Abdul Kareem

-Bilal Abdul Kareem (born Darrell Lamont Phelps) is an American journalist and war correspondent covering the Syrian Civil War who has worked with CNN.
+Bilal Abdul Kareem (born Darrell Lamont Phelps) is an American journalist and war correspondent covering the Syrian civil war who has worked with CNN.
 He believes that he has been placed on the US kill list.

 He claims to have survived five drone assassination attempts by the US military, which killed random civilians that were present nearby, including two attacks on vehicles he was traveling in, and including one where the car he was sitting in was blown up by a missile shot from a drone.

 He has been criticized by some observers for a perceived alignment with jihadi fighters in Syria, with The New York Times reporting that Kareem was considered a "jihadist propagandist" to some.

 On August 13, 2020, it was reported that Abdul Kareem had been arrested by Hay'at Tahrir al-Sham in Atme, northern Idlib.
 After six months of detention, he was freed on February 17, 2021.
 He is married with 3 wives and has 11 children.

+General Security Service arrested Abdul Kareem in al-Fath Mosque, al-Bab on 22 December 2025.

 Early life and career

 Abdul Kareem, born Darrell Lamont Phelps, grew up in Mount Vernon, New York; he attended Mount Vernon High School, then studied creative writing at Purchase College SUNY, before going on to work in stand-up comedy.
 He converted to Islam, partly due to its "emphasis on clean living", travelled to Egypt to study Arabic, where he later obtained a presenting role with Saudi-funded television channel, Huda TV.
 After leaving Huda TV due to "disagreements", he travelled to Rwanda and Libya to film documentaries, before arriving in Syria in 2012 where he was first hosted by Ahrar al-Sham.
+He filmed Khadijah Dare and her husband and son in 2013, talking about their lives as a jihadist family, and the footage was broadcast on Channel 4.

 On the Ground News

-After initially working with Western mainstream news outlets, such as Sky News and the BBC, he helped found On The Ground News. its official website claims it is "committed to delivering accurate English language news to a Western audience regarding the Syrian crisis".
+After initially working with Western mainstream news outlets, such as Sky News and the BBC, he helped found On The Ground News.

 Court case, initial refusal to dismiss

 In 2017, he filed a lawsuit against the United States government in the District of Columbia, claiming they had attempted to assassinate him, and requesting his removal from the Disposition Matrix, usually referred to as the "kill list".
 Another journalist, Ahmad Muaffaq Zaidan, who is thought to have also been placed on the American kill list, co-sued with him.

 In June 2018, government lawyers asked the court to dismiss the lawsuit claiming Bilal could not provide proof he was being targeted as he could not substantiate his claims given the secrecy surrounding targeting decisions and that the government had complete authority in military operations outside of the United States.
-U.S. District Judge Rosemary Collyer rejected the government request to dismiss the lawsuit and in the opinion paper wrote:
+U.S. District Judge Rosemary M. Collyer rejected the government request to dismiss the lawsuit and in the opinion paper wrote: